GeorgiKeranov/e-commerce-shop-back-end/README.md

 ## Functionalities

-The project has authentication system with JWT (Json Web Token).\
+The project has an authentication system with JWT (JSON Web Token).\
 Customers can register, login, add products to their cart and then purchase them.

 There are two roles for users: